Build Introduction

 Runes

 Runewords return from Diablo 2 in Vessel of Hatred!
-You are limited to two Runewords across your gear and it requires two sockets in the same item.
+You are limited to two Runewords across your gear, and it requires two sockets in the same item.
 So this limits creating Runewords by combining two Runes to either Helm, Chest, Pants, or Two-Handed Weapons.
 We generally recommend them in both of your Two-Handed Weapons for Barbarian.
 Let’s jump in.

 Runes | Rune Effects |